You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 French academic institutions like Germany, Austria, and Switzerland are also well-regarded.

-In the past few decades, Germany has produced several important innovations.
+Germany has produced several important innovations in the past few decades.
 All types of bicycles, power, computers, machines, engines, electronics, and chemicals fall into this category.

 You will significantly benefit from studying German if you plan to become an inventor or investigator or seek employment in such a field.